maxeymr/meanstack_docker/README.md

    The angular app will be running at: http://localhost:4200/ You will be able to add Todo items if the mongodb and express containers are running.

-Angular app running in a browser with 1 todo item added&
+Angular app running in a browser with 1 todo item added

 6. Stop the running containers with the commands